adambard/learnxinyminutes-docs/ada.html.markdown

    --  Ada was created and because an array can be seen as a function from a --  mathematical perspective, so it made converting between arrays and --  functions easier.
-   Char : constant Character := Str (Str'First);
+   Char : constant Character := Str (Str'First);  --  ```'First``` is a type
+                                                  --  attribute.

-   --  Ada 2022 includes the use of [] for array initialisation when using --  the containers, which were added in Ada 2012.
+   --  Ada 2022 includes the use of [] for array initialisation when using --  containers, which were added in Ada 2012.

    --  Arrays are usually always defined as a type.
    --  They can be any dimension. type My_Array_1 is array (1 ..
 4, 3 ..
 7, -20 ..
 20) of Integer;

-   --  Yes, unlike other languages, you can index arrays with other discrete --  types / ranges. type Axes is (X, Y, Z);
+   --  Yes, unlike other languages, you can index arrays with other discrete --  types such as enumerations and modular types or arbitrary ranges. type Axes is (X, Y, Z);

-   --  You can define the array's range using the 'Range attribute. type Vector is array (Axes'Range) of Float;
+   --  You can define the array's range using the 'Range attribute from --  another type. type Vector is array (Axes'Range) of Float;

    V1 : constant Vector := (0.0, 0.0, 1.0);